pubnub/pic32/README.md

 ### Get the Client SDK and Example Code

-Please contact us at support@pubnub.com to get in the official PubNub Microchip PIC32 client SDK and example files.
+Please contact us at support@pubnub.com to get the official PubNub Microchip PIC32 client SDK and example files.